 Assessments are non-ad valorem assessments on benefitted property within the District.
-Operating and Maintenance Assessments are based upon adopted budget and levied annually.
-Debt Service Assessments are levied when bonds are issued and collected annually for the term of the bond.
+Operating and Maintenance Assessments are based upon adopted general fund budget and levied annually.
+Debt Service Assessments are levied when bonds are issued and collected annually.
 The District may collect assessments directly or utilize the uniform method of collection (Chapter 197.3632, Florida Statutes).
-Directly collected assessments are due as determined by annual assessment resolution adopted by the Board of Supervisors.
-Assessments collected under the uniform method are mailed by County Tax Collector on November 1 and due on or before March 31 of each year.
-Property owners may prepay a portion or all of the Debt Service Assessments on their property subject to various provisions in the bond documents.
+Direct collected assessments are due as determined by annual assessment resolution adopted by the Board of Supervisors.
+Assessments collected under the uniform method are mailed by the Clay County Tax Collector on November 1 and due on or before March 31 of each year.